 AboutChristopher Campo-Bowen is an Assistant Professor/Faculty Fellow in the Department of Music at the NYU Faculty of Arts and Science.
-He completed his Ph.D. in musicology at the University of North Carolina at Chapel Hill.
+He completed his Ph.D. in musicology at the University of North Carolina at Chapel Hill in May 2018.
 I completed my B.A. in Music with a focus in conducting at Stanford University in 2009 and M.M. in Orchestral Conducting at The Catholic University of America in Washington D.C. in 2011.
 I remain an active viola player, singer, and conductor.

 Publications“An Operatic Locarno: The Paris Premiere of Smetana’s The Bartered Bride and Czechoslovak-French Cultural Diplomacy.”
 Cambridge Opera Journal 28, no. 3 (November 2016): 283–312.

 “Bohemian Rhapsodist: Antonín Dvořák’s Píseň bohatýrská and the Historiography of Czech Music.”
 19th Century Music 40 no. 2 (November 2016): 159–81.